konflux-ci/multi-arch/pipelines/README.md

 ## Privileged Pods w/Kyverno

-Granting elevated privileges to peer pods is as simple as applying the needed configuration on a `TaskRun`/`Pod` spec except the `SecurityContextConstraints` (SCC) linked to the default pipeline runner service account doesn't allow for this in Konflux.
-To overcome this issue we need to create another service account and link that to a different SCC with more open permissions.
+Granting elevated privileges to peer pods is as simple as applying the needed configuration on a `TaskRun`/`Pod` spec except the `SecurityContextConstraints` (SCC) linked to the build pipeline runner service accounts don't allow for this in Konflux.
+To overcome this issue we could create another service account and link that to a different SCC with more open permissions.
 In this example we use the platform provided `privileged` SCC.
 However, we also need something (Kyverno), to prevent use of the service account in any other workloads (those not using the `kata-remote` runtime class).